 - Pilocarpine is not very effective in treating people whose dry mouth has been caused by radiotherapy.
 An operation which moves the saliva gland on one side so that it can be protected from radiotherapy is sometimes an option in these people.

-- Pilocarpine should not normally be used if you have asthma, chronic obstructive pulmonary disease (COPD), bradycardia (slow heart rate), bowel obstruction, or angle-closure glaucoma.
+- Pilocarpine should not normally be used if you have asthma, chronic obstructive pulmonary disease (COPD), a slow heart rate (bradycardia), bowel obstruction or angle-closure glaucoma.

 This very much depends on the underlying cause and how that is treated.

 The salivary glands make spit (saliva).
 Saliva is important in the breaking down of the food that you eat.
 It makes food moist, lubricating it as it passes from the mouth to the gullet.
 It also contains enzymes in the saliva which break down some of the starch and fat in your food.